Joseph Crawford

 Actually, a lot could be improved.
 This feature is essentially useless.

-We discovered just how bad it was when he tried to watch a video game walkthrough while playing.
+We discovered just how bad it was when he tried to watch content while playing.
+It doesn't matter which streaming service you use—you still can't hear anything because of the poor speaker quality.
 The speakers are not loud at all, and the sound quality is poor.
 I don't expect a Bose experience from a basketball hoop, but when you're standing 10 feet away—the exact spot where you shoot 3-pointers—you literally cannot hear the audio.

 What You Get